 The main bottleneck in systems that use zk-SNARKs to prove simple photo edits is building a zk-SNARK for a circuit that verifies that the original image is properly signed.
 The difficult step is the first step of signature verification: proving that a 90 MB witness was hashed correctly with a collision resistant hash.
 Doing so using SHA256 is vastly inefficient because SHA256 employs many non-linear operations, which are expensive inside of a zk-SNARK circuit.
-Even proving knowledge of SNARK-friendly hashes like Poseidon, which is what Kang et al. [11] use, is too costly for hashing a 30 MP photo in a SNARK circuit, as discussed in Section 7.1.
+Even proving knowledge of SNARK-friendly hashes like Poseidon, which is what Kang et al. [13] use, is too costly for hashing a 30 MP photo in a SNARK circuit.

 Efficiently proving knowledge of a signature.
-VerITAS solves this problem by introducing two modes for proving knowledge of (w, σ) such that σ is a valid signature on w.
+VerITAS solves this problem by introducing two modes for proving knowledge of (w,σ) such that σ is a valid signature on w.
 One mode is designed for a computationally-limited signer (such as a camera); the other mode is designed for a more powerful signer (such an OpenAI).
 The former has a lightweight signing procedure but slower editing proof generation time.
 The latter has a more heavyweight signing procedure but a much faster editing proof generation time.

 Mode 1.
-To accommodate a computationally limited signer (such as a camera), the VerITAS C2PA signer hashes the captured image using a lattice-based collision resistant hash to obtain a 1 KB digest.
+To accommodate a computationally limited signer (such as a camera), the VerITAS C2PA signer hashes the captured image using a lattice-based collision resistant hash to obtain a 4 KB digest.
 It then hashes that digest down to 32 bytes using Poseidon and signs the resulting hash value using its secret key.
-As observed in [14] and [15], the benefit of the lattice hash is that it uses only linear operations over a finite field.
-This makes the lattice hash far more amenable to being proved in a SNARK circuit than other collision resistant hash algorithms, especially for a large amount of data (such as a 90MB photo).
+The benefit of the lattice hash is that it uses only linear operations over a finite field.
+Even for a large amount of data (such as a 90MB photo), this lattice hash is far more amenable to being proved in a SNARK circuit than other collision resistant hash algorithms.
 We design a custom SNARK to show that a lattice hash has been computed correctly (see Section 5).
-We emphasize that no prior work has been able to create hashing proofs for 30 MP images, and has thus been limited to proving edits on photos that are an order of magnitude smaller than the size of photos captured by modern cameras.
+We emphasize that no prior work has been able to create hashing proofs for 30 MP images and has thus been limited to proving edits on photos an order of magnitude smaller than we are able to support.

 To use our scheme, the C2PA camera would use our hash function to hash the captured image and then sign the computed hash using a standard signature scheme such as ECDSA.
 When editing the image, the newsroom would produce a proof that the original image is signed correctly by verifying the hash in the zk-SNARK circuit.
 This design may be of independent interest for anyone looking to create proofs for SNARK circuits that hash a large amount of data.

 Mode 2.
 When the C2PA signer is computationally powerful (e.g., OpenAI), VerITAS uses a more heavyweight signing algorithm.
 Here the C2PA signer first computes a polynomial commitment to the captured photo and then signs the short polynomial commitment using, say, ECDSA.
 Computing a polynomial commitment takes more time and memory than computing a simple hash (we give detailed numbers in the evaluation section).
 The benefit is that now VerITAS can greatly reduce the time to generate a proof of valid edit.
 In particular, we modify how the zk-SNARK prover operates so that now the SNARK circuit only needs to verify the photo edits, but does not need to verify the signature or the polynomial commitment.
 Hence, by modifying the underlying proof system we obtain a massive savings for the newsroom editor when generating a proof of a valid edit.
 The details are provided in Section 4.1.